 The Commission on Continuing Legal Education administers a program established by the court which requires attorneys to attend continuing legal education (CLE) classes each year.
-Iowa attorneys are required to attend 15 hours of CLE each calendar year and 3 hours of ethics every 2 calendar years.
+Iowa attorneys are required to attend 15 hours of CLE each calendar year.
+One of those 15 hours must be accredited for legal ethics and one must be accredited for diversity/inclusion in the legal profession OR attorney wellness.
 While many of the CLE activities are submitted for accreditation by the sponsors, some have not.
 If you cannot find an activity using the accredited CLE activity search, then you will need to submit the activity itself.
 As an Iowa lawyer there is no cost for such a submission.

 Searching for Already Accredited Activities: